 Fortunately, there are steps you can take to comply with HIPAA security requirements even after PHI has already been migrated to a public cloud provider.
 Here, health care providers and security professionals will get advice on and best practices for achieving and maintaining compliance with HIPAA security requirements in the cloud.

-computing pros and cons for regulated data
+Cloud computing pros and cons for regulated data

 Is your enterprise considering migrating regulated data to the cloud?
 In this video, security expert Richard E. Mackey Jr. explains both the advantages and disadvantages – including the compliance complications associated with moving to the public cloud and how to evaluate cloud providers -- of outsourcing regulated data.

-in the cloud: HIPAA business associate agreement key to cloud migration
+Compliance in the cloud: HIPAA business associate agreement key to cloud migration